Algorithm for motivic Hilbert zeta function of some curve singularities: Abstract

 \section{Abstract}

-We develop an algorithm for computing the motivic Hilbert zeta function for curve singularities with a monomial valuation group or for singular curves defined by $y^{k}=x^{n}$, where $gcd(k,n)=1$.
+We develop algorithms to compute two versions of the motivic Hilbert zeta function for curve singularities: the classical version, applicable to singularities with a monomial valuation semigroup or to singular curves defined by \(y^{k}=x^{n}\) with \(\gcd(k,n)=1\), and a finer version introduced by the first and third authors together with Mounir Hajli, which currently applies to the specific family \(y^{k}=x^{n}\) where \(\gcd(k,n)=1\).

 It is well known that the Hilbert scheme of points on a smooth curve is isomorphic to the symmetric product of the curve.
-However, the geometrical structure of Hilbert scheme of points on singular curves remains less understood.
-The algorithm we propose computes the motivic Hilbert zeta function, $Z_{(C,O)}^{Hilb}(q)\in K_{0}(Var_{\mathbb{C}})[[q]]$, for such curve singularities.
-This function is represented as a series with coefficients in the Grothendieck ring of varieties over $\mathbb{C}$.
+However, the geometry of the Hilbert scheme of points on singular curves remains much less understood.
+Our algorithms compute the motivic Hilbert zeta functions

+for such curve singularities, expressed as formal power series with coefficients in the Grothendieck ring of complex varieties.

-The main computational challenge arises from the infinity of $\Gamma$.
-To address this, we approximate $\Gamma$ by truncating it to a finite subset to allow effective algorithm operation.
-We also analyze the time complexity and estimate the range of the effective finite length of $\Gamma$ necessary for reliable results.
-The Python implementation of our algorithm is available at \url{https://github.com/whaozhu/motivic_hilbert}.
+The main computational difficulty arises from the fact that \(\Gamma\) is infinite.
+To overcome this, we approximate \(\Gamma\) by truncating it to a suitable finite subset, which allows the algorithms to run effectively.
+We analyze the time complexity of the method and provide an estimate for the effective finite length of \(\Gamma\) required to obtain reliable results.
+A Python implementation of the algorithms is available at \url{https://github.com/whaozhu/motivic_hilbert.}